addgene/openbio/docs/index.md

 # Setting up your Python environment
 First of all, [clone](https://github.com/addgene/openbio) or [download](https://github.com/addgene/openbio/archive/master.zip) the `addgene/openbio` GitHub repository.
-If you already have a Python environment of your liking, you simply need to navigate to the `openbio` root, install the requirements:
+If you already have a Python environment of your liking, you simply need to navigate to the `openbio` root, issue the command:
 ```
 pip install -r requirements.txt`
 ```